arifqasemi/django-rest-api/README.md

 1. Token authentication:

-   created a user authentication to allow the user do manipulate the data
+   created a user authentication to allow the user to manipulate the data

 3. classes base APIView :